International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Operator

 Thank you.
 [Operator Instructions] And once again, that is star one.
 If you would like to ask a question.
-Well move next to Mike Sison of Wells Fargo.
+We'll move next to Mike Sison of Wells Fargo.
 Your line is open.

 Mike Sison